eonist/eonist.github.io/_posts/2018-11-22-The-programatic-iOS-app.md

 My checklist when making a programmatic iOS app<!--more-->

 1. Clean up the `AppDelegate.swift` class and add a Window variable:
+2. Delete `Main storyboard file base name` in the info.plist
+3. Now you can delete ViewController.swift` and `Main.storyboard`
+4. Add MainVC and MainView
+5. `CMD + R` Run the app, if the background is orange it works

 ```swift
 import UIKit